 To schedule an appointment in the office or a virtual visit using your phone, tablet or computer, please contact your provider’s office →.

 As the world continues to navigate the challenges presented by COVID-19, we realize that some people may have questions about seeing their doctor while seeking to address pressing health issues.
 Below are answers to frequently asked questions regarding the extraordinary measures we are taking during the COVID-19 pandemic to help keep patients, physicians, staff and the community safe.

 Q: What steps have been taken to help ensure the ongoing health and safety of patients, physicians, staff, and the community?

-- Pre-screening and on-site testing for COVID-19 before visit (testing, screening questions, etc.)
+- Pre-screening and on-site testing for COVID-19 before visit (Temperature check, screening questions, etc.)

 - Hand sanitization: We clean our hands before and after we see you.
 You should clean yours when you enter and exit our building.

 We are actively monitoring and responding to all recommendations made by the CDC and our local Health Authority.

 Consistent with city and county efforts around social distancing to limit the exposure to individuals who may have contracted COVID-19, but are at that time asymptomatic, we ask that patients come to in-person appointments by themselves.
 The following exceptions will be made: